-Based upon and subject to the foregoing, we are of the opinion that the Shares have been duly authorized for issuance and will be, upon exercise of the Warrants in accordance with the terms of the Warrants, validly issued, fully paid and nonassessable.
+Based upon and subject to the foregoing, we are of the opinion that the Shares have been duly authorized and are validly issued, fully paid and nonassessable.

 It is understood that this opinion is to be used only in connection with the offer and sale of the Shares while the Registration Statement is in effect.